Literary-Insights/blog/src/content/blog/Why We Read - Shannon Reed.txt-1.md

 - They express having witnessed or experienced major historical events like the 1928 hurricane in the Everglades, Columbine, New Orleans flooding, and the silent city during the COVID lockdown of 2020.

 - In summary, the speaker credits books with teaching them almost everything they know about the world, even though they have not directly experienced the people, places, and events described in the works.
 Reading has allowed them a wealth of virtual experiences and knowledge.

- Here are brief summaries of some of the works mentioned:

-- The Road to Middlemarch by Rebecca Mead - A nonfiction work about George Eliot's classic novel Middlemarch and its enduring relevance.

-- Infinite Jest by David Foster Wallace - A famously long and complex postmodern novel that explores addiction and entertainment.

-- Pilgrims in Their Own Land by Martin Marty - A history of religion in America over the past 500 years.

-- Portnoy’s Complaint by Philip Roth - A controversial 1969 novel about a young man named Alex Portnoy and his neuroses.

-- Gone Girl by Gillian Flynn - A thriller about a man whose wife goes missing on their wedding anniversary.

-- New York Trilogy by Paul Auster - A series of three postmodern detective novels set in New York City.

-- On Earth We're Briefly Gorgeous by Ocean Vuong - A highly acclaimed memoir and novel in letter form about a Vietnamese American family.

-- "The Lottery" by Shirley Jackson - A famous short story about a mysterious ritual lottery held in a village each year.

-- Lincoln in the Bardo by George Saunders - A fictional account of Abraham Lincoln set during the time his son Willie died.

-- The Giver by Lois Lowry - A classic dystopian young adult novel about a society with no differences or choices.

-- Our Town by Thornton Wilder - A Pulitzer Prize-winning play that examines the ordinary lives of the citizens of Grover's Corners.

 This section expresses gratitude and love for the author's mother, Gloria Reed.
 The author thanks her mother for facilitating her work and life for nearly 50 years by making sure she always had the necessities like books, meals, money, and friendship, as well as love.
 She acknowledges her mother for taking care of these things so the author could focus on her work.
 She expresses her love for her mother at the end.